flub78/multitenant/doc/code_generation.md

 * an edit form
 * a model unit test
 * a controller test
-* an English language file
+* an English language file (there is no need to generate several template files as English can perfectly be the template for others languages and automated translation is currently out of scope) Note that if this project is used one day at large scale if could be an convenient to prepare the translation files with Google translate.

-* a template for French language and may be some others ones ...
+and may be some others ones ...

 ## Implementation